top of page

 1. When will the Butte County Elections Office mail my ballot?

-Ballots will be mailed to all registered voters in Butte County in early October.
-If you do not receive a ballot, please go to any Voter Assistance Center (see below) to get a ballot and vote.
+Ballots will be mailed to all registered voters in Butte County on October 6th.
+The County Clerk will be mailing two postcards to alert voters about the ballot coming and to remind them to vote.
+If you have not received a ballot, please go to any Voter Assistance Center (see below) to get a ballot and vote.

 2. Do Ballots Require Stamps?